Handcrafted pottery can last a long time.

 Crafted stoneware is often fired from 1800º F to 2400º F. That's very hot!

 So, it is not high temperatures that damage crafted pottery, but rather sudden, concentrated, and uneven temperatures.

 Do not place pottery in a pre-heated oven.
 Place the pottery in the oven then turn on the heat.
-Do not remove crafted pottery from an oven and place it directly on a cold surface or in a refrigerator or freezer.
-Pottery placed into an oven should be evenly covered by food.
+Do not remove crafted pottery from an oven and place it directly on a cold surface.

 Broiler use is not recommended.